PatienceDominic/SALES-PERFORMANCE-ANALYSIS/README.md

 ### DATA ANALYSIS
 1. 108 records are missing important detales like Saale date or status and this can affect analyss by making it diificult to track sales ovr time, identify seasonal trends.
 Risk of bias and reduced accuracy.

 2. Total Revenue is gotten by Price x Quantity sold
    - Top Revenue by Category is Electronics and Appliances
    - Top Revenue by Product is Toaster and Fridge.

 3. Sales trend over time
    - GROWTH PHASE: The sales consistently increased from January to March, reaching a peak in March.
 This may b dur to seasonal demand, successful promotions, or other mrket factors
    - DECLINE PHASE:  From April, sales began to drop and it became more severe through June and July, which may be as a result of reduced demand, market stucture, fewer marketing         efforts etc.

 4. The store Location with highest number of product sale is - Lagos The store Location with lowest number of product sale is - Port harcourt.

 5. The product Category with the highgest average price is Appliances.

 6. Best performing product based on Quantity sold is Fridge Best performing product based on Revenue is Toaster.

 7. no specific product is overstocked or understocked.

 8. The highest returned rate by location
     - Lagos

 9. An Excel dashboard have been created to shpow product performane and slicers for interaction withi the dashboard.

 10. Most frequent returned product is
      - fridge and laptop.
      - This could be as a result of mismatch between expectation and reality.
      - Product defects or damage.

+11. Product  performance across locations
+    - Toaster and Fridge sells more in Lagos
+    - Shirt and Shoes sell more in Ibadan
+    - Mobile phone and Fan sells more in Kano.

+12. : Yes, seasonal patterns can still be detected after cleaning and standardizing the dates.
+    - If some dates are missing or wrongly formatted, you can impute missing values or drop the unusable records.

+13. 1.
+Direct Revenue Impact
+ - Returns directly lower revenue because refunded sales don’t count toward net sales.
+.- Returns aren’t just lost sales — they often create additional costs:

+14. Relation between Category.Prrice and how it sells
+    - A product’s category shapes how sensitive sales are to price changes.
+    - High-price will lead to low-volume of sales.
+    - Luxury categories often sell fewer units but at higher margins.
+    - Low-price will lead to high-volume of sales.
+    - Mass-market categories rely on affordable pricing and bulk sales